BedRockJie/Prompts-Push-Tool/README.md

 - Clone or update a remote repository of prompt files into the extension's private storage.
 - Browse prompts from a dedicated **Shared Prompts** tree view with quick access commands.
-- Copy prompt contents to the clipboard or open them in the editor in a single click.
+- Open prompts directly from the tree view and copy their contents with one click.
+- Sync any prompt into the active workspace's `.vscode/prompts` or `.cursor/prompts` folder for downstream tools.
 - Reference prompts in chat by name (`#prompt-name`) and stream their contents directly into a chat response.

 ## Getting Started